UCloudDoc-Team/cli/cmd/ucloud/vpc/create-intercome.md

   --dst-vpc-id     string       Required.
 The target vpc you want to establish the intercome

   --dst-region     string       Required.
 If the intercome established across different
-                                regions (default "cn-bj2")
+                                regions (default "cn-sh2")

   --region     string           Optioanl.
 The region of source vpc which will establish the
-                                intercome (default "cn-bj2")
+                                intercome (default "cn-sh2")

   --project-id     string       Optional.
-The project id of the source vpc (default "org-ryrmms")
+The project id of the source vpc (default "org-oxjwoi")

   --dst-project-id     string   Optional.
-The project id of the source vpc (default "org-ryrmms")
+The project id of the source vpc (default "org-oxjwoi")

   --help, -h                    help for create-intercome